ostadabbas/Seeing-Under-the-Cover/README.md

 [Sarah Ostadabbas](ostadabbas@ece.neu.edu)

 In this work, we employed [stacked hourglass](https://github.com/princeton-vl/pose-hg-train) to demonstrate our Under the Cover Imaging via Thermal Diffusion (UCITD) approach, while training the model on our sleep dataset, the first-ever large scale dataset on in-bed poses called “Simultaneously-collected multimodal Lying Pose (SLP)” (is pronounced as SLEEP).
 We interfaced our SLP dataset to original work to facilitate the training and testing process.
-Also

 The SLP dataset and a pretrained model under home settings with all cover conditions are accessible at: [link](http://www.coe.neu.edu/Research/AClab/SLP).